Fellowships Offered

 Joint Department of Medical Imaging (MSH-UHN-WCH)

-Supervisor: Dr. Allison Grant
+Supervisor: Dr. Andrew Chan

 The combined department of Breast Imaging at Mount Sinai Hospital, Princess Margaret Hospital, and Women's College Hospital offers a very comprehensive and integrated multimodality one-year Breast Imaging fellowship.
 We offer world-class experience with a very large number of clinical cases, diverse and rare pathology, leading-edge technology, and a comprehensive research and teaching program.
 As a result of our large practice and state-of-the-art technology, we are able to offer our fellows in-depth exposure to all aspects of screening, diagnostic, interventional, and academic breast imaging experiences.
 Our graduates have come to us from varied continents and have been successful in continuing in either academic or community practices of their choice in different parts of the world.